TomorrowWontExist/MintingStationDApp/ValuableNotesCleanVersion.md

 How to Deploy DAPP the EASY way with free github.io domain https://www.youtube.com/watch?v=pYHTCmhK734

-Add github.io free hosting domain to package.json line 27
-"homepage": "http://TomorrowWontExist.github.io/tbcnft", // "username".github.io/"repo"
+Add github.io free hosting domain to package.json line 27 // Already done, change to your own "homepage": "http://TomorrowWontExist.github.io/tbcnft", // "username".github.io/"repo"

-Add these to lines 33-34
+Add these to lines 33-34 // Already done for you in this code
     "predeploy": "npm run build",
     "deploy": "gh-pages -d build"